Ricks-Lab/gpu-utils/README.md

 # amdgpu-utils
 A set of utilities for monitoring and customizing GPU performance

-In order to use any of these utilities, you must first set your linux machine to boot with amdgpu.ppfeaturemask=0xffff7fff.
+In order to use any of these utilities, you must have *amdgpu* open source driver package installed.
+You also must first set your linux machine to boot with amdgpu.ppfeaturemask=0xffff7fff.
 This can be accomplished by adding amdgpu.ppfeaturemask=0xffff7fff to the GRUB_CMDLINE_LINUX_DEFAULT value in /etc/default/grub and executing *sudo update-grub*